fakela/docs.bacalhau.org/docs/examples/workload-onboarding/python-pandas/index.md

  1.59 KiB / 1.59 KiB [===================================================================================]
 ```

+Alternatively, you can use a pinning service like [pinata](https://knowledge.pinata.cloud/en/articles/5509412-how-to-upload-a-large-folder-by-running-a-local-ipfs-node) or [nft.storage](https://nft.storage/docs/how-to/nftup/)

+## Running the script on Bacalhau

-For running pandas in bacalhau you need choose a container which has python and pandas Installed
+For running pandas in Bacalhau you need choose a container which has python and pandas installed.

-Structure of the bacalhau command
+The structure of the bacalhau command

-`bacalhau docker run ` similar to docker run
+- `bacalhau docker run`: similar to docker run

--v mount the CID to the container this is the
+- `-v`: mount the CID to the container this is the

-CID:/&lt;PATH-TO-WHERE-THE-CID-IS-TO-BE-MOUNTED> `QmfKJT13h5k1b23ja3ZCVg5nFL9oKz2bVXc8oXgtwiwhjz:/files`
+- `CID:/&lt;PATH-TO-WHERE-THE-CID-IS-TO-BE-MOUNTED>`: `QmfKJT13h5k1b23ja3ZCVg5nFL9oKz2bVXc8oXgtwiwhjz:/files`

--w is used to set the working directory
+- `-w`: is used to set the working directory

--- /bin/bash -c 'python hello.py' (Run the script)
+- `-- /bin/bash -c 'python hello.py'`:  Run the script

 ### Command: